 Catalog information is available in Fish ‘R’ Net, and, unless changed, the online degree evaluation will be based on the entering catalog.
 Students may stay with the catalog under which they entered the College or choose to follow any subsequent catalog in place while they are in attendance.
 A change in catalog is a serious decision since it will affect the major, minor, and degree requirements.
 Core Requirements will remain unchanged.
 A change of major, concentration or minor does not result in a change of catalog unless requested by the student.
 A request to change a student’s catalog must be made on the online Academic Program Change form submitted to the Center for Career and Academic Planning.

 Students who are away from the College for more than four calendar years will be readmitted under the degree requirements outlined in the current College catalog.
 Readmitted students continue to follow the Core Requirements in effect during their first period of attendance.

 To earn a bachelor’s degree from St. John Fisher College, the student must:

 - Complete a minimum of 120 credits and have no incomplete grades.

 - Satisfy the residency requirement by earning at least 30 credits at St. John Fisher College.
 At least 30 of the last 36 credits must be earned in residence, unless waived in individual cases by the Academic Standing Committee.
 In addition to credit hours earned at St. John Fisher College, credits earned in approved study abroad programs will be considered in residence.
-Approved programs exist with Central College Abroad, the American Institute for Foreign Study, the Council on International Education Exchange, or the American University in Rome, Italy.
 Credits earned through St. John Fisher College’s Credit by Examination are considered in residence.

 - Satisfy the degree requirements of the declared major.
 At least one-half of the required credits in the major must be completed in residence unless this requirement is waived in writing by the department chair and the provost or his designee.